mayouni/stzlib/libraries/stzlib/doc/narrations/stzobject-history-narration.md

 ![Tracking Object History in Softanza, by Microsoft Image Create AI](../images/stzobject-history.jpg)

-## Unveiling the Story Behind Data Mutations

-In programming, data transformations often happen in the blink of an eye, leaving no trace of their journey.
+In programming, data transformations often happen inside variables in the blink of an eye, leaving no trace of their journey.
 Softanza challenges this paradigm with a groundbreaking feature that captures the entire lifecycle of object modifications.

 ---